 Losing money on your securities and investments is bad enough.
 Losing it because you believe your broker or financial advisor has cheated you is worse.
-If you believe you have been a victim of intentional misconduct or negligence and need a California securities fraud attorney, the attorneys at Wolper Law Firm are here to help.
+If you believe you have been a victim of intentional misconduct or negligence and need a California securities fraud attorney, the attorneys at Wolper Law Firm, P.A. are here to help.
 We have recovered money in 99% of our cases for wronged or cheated investors.
 Call us today at 855.291.2720 for a free consultation about your case.

 We Are Here for Individual Investors

 People invest in stocks and other financial securities to save for retirement and future goals.
 It’s natural to trust financial advisors, brokers, and other professionals with hard-earned money.
 Securities and investments are complex, and you expect those professionals to conduct your business.
 If you suffer large financial losses, it might be due to market fluctuations or a dishonest broker.
 You need an experienced securities attorney to help you discover the truth.